Logic: Areas of research

 Logic is studied in various fields.
 In many cases, this is done by applying its formal method to specific topics outside its scope, like to ethics or computer science.
 In other cases, logic itself is made the subject of research in another discipline.
-This can happen in diverse ways, like by investigating the philosophical presuppositions of fundamental logical concepts, by interpreting and analyzing logic through mathematical structures, or by studying and comparing abstract properties of formal logical systems.
+This can happen in diverse ways.
+For instance, it can involve investigating the philosophical assumptions linked to the basic concepts used by logicians.
+Other ways include interpreting and analyzing logic through mathematical structures as well as studying and comparing abstract properties of formal logical systems.

 Philosophy of logic and philosophical logic

 Philosophy of logic is the philosophical discipline studying the scope and nature of logic.
-It investigates many presuppositions implicit in logic, like how to define its fundamental concepts or the metaphysical assumptions associated with them.
-It is also concerned with how to classify the different logical systems and considers the ontological commitments they incur.
+It examines many presuppositions implicit in logic, like how to define its basic concepts or the metaphysical assumptions associated with them.
+It is also concerned with how to classify logical systems and considers the ontological commitments they incur.
 Philosophical logic is one of the areas within the philosophy of logic.
 It studies the application of logical methods to philosophical problems in fields like metaphysics, ethics, and epistemology.
 This application usually happens in the form of extended or deviant logical systems.

 Metalogic

 Metalogic is the field of inquiry studying the properties of formal logical systems.
-For example, when a new formal system is developed, metalogicians may investigate it to determine which formulas can be proven in it, whether an algorithm could be developed to find a proof for each formula, whether every provable formula in it is a tautology, and how it compares to other logical systems.
+For example, when a new formal system is developed, metalogicians may study it to determine which formulas can be proven in it.
+They may also study whether an algorithm could be developed to find a proof for each formula and whether every provable formula in it is a tautology.
+Finally, they may compare it to other logical systems to understand its distinctive features.
 A key issue in metalogic concerns the relation between syntax and semantics.
 The syntactic rules of a formal system determine how to deduce conclusions from premises, i.e. how to formulate proofs.
 The semantics of a formal system governs which sentences are true and which ones are false.
 This determines the validity of arguments since, for valid arguments, it is impossible for the premises to be true and the conclusion to be false.
 The relation between syntax and semantics concerns issues like whether every valid argument is provable and whether every provable argument is valid.
-Other metalogical properties investigated include completeness, soundness, consistency, decidability, and expressive power.
-Metalogicians usually rely heavily on abstract mathematical reasoning when investigating and formulating metalogical proofs in order to arrive at precise and general conclusions on these topics.
+Metalogicians also study whether logical systems are complete, sound, and consistent.
+They are interested in whether the systems are decidable and what expressive power they have.
+Metalogicians usually rely heavily on abstract mathematical reasoning when examining and formulating metalogical proofs.
+This way, they aim to arrive at precise and general conclusions on these topics.